shvkhzod/portfolio2/src/lib/posts/side-effect-of-100-books.md

 Because I feel the burden in my heart everytime I make a wrong move.
 Till now I struggle with mistakes and losses.
 I wish I was more resilent and mature about it.
 I wish I could shut up that inner kid that only accepts success.
 I wish I felt more confident about risks.
 I wish I didn't overthink every decision.

 100 books could not make me achieve above mentioned values, maybe 500 will, maybe 1000 will.
 But I doubt it.
-My current take on books is that they are a bit overrated, and knowledge without action is just waste of time
+My current take on books is that they are a bit overrated, and education is not answer for everything

+*PS: This essay is not advice or message adressed to others.
+It is adressed to myself.
+I wrote it to understand myself*